Gender Identity

 Every patient’s treatment journey will be different and GICs aim to provide care packages tailored to individual need.
 By focusing on your patient’s priorities and concerns and exploring with them the options available, you can collaborate with GICs to provide effective care and a positive experience for your patient.

-All GPs in England, Northern Ireland and Scotland may refer their patients directly to a GIC and do not need to refer them to a mental health service for assessment beforehand.
+All GPs in England, Northern Ireland, Scotland and Wales may refer their patients directly to a GIC and do not need to refer them to a mental health service for assessment beforehand.
 GPs in England don’t need to seek prior approval from their Integrated Care Board (ICB).

 15. You must provide a good standard of practice and care.
 If you assess, diagnose or treat patients, you must: